Lautaroef/health-insurance/README.md

 Simple and fast health insurance quoter created for a insurance company in Argentina, Salta.

+It consists of 4 unique pages with dynamic content depending on the user's choice.

 ### 💻 Technologies used
 - React.js
 - Next.js